-As you can see in the graphic below inquiry-based learning is a cyclical learning process composed of many different stages starting with asking questions and results in asking more questions.
+Inquiry-based learning is a 'cyclical learning process composed of many different stages starting with asking questions and results in asking more questions.
 Inquiry based learning is not just asking questions, but it is a way of converting data and information into useful knowledge.
-A useful application of inquiry based learning involves many different factors, which are, a different level of questions, a focus for questions, a framework for questions, and a context for questions.
+A useful application of inquiry based learning involves many different factors, which are, a different level of questions, a focus for questions, a framework for questions, and a context for questions.'

-Watch this video learn more about inquiry-based learning
+Watch this video learn more about inquiry-based learning.
+Video by txafmama

 2- Problem-based learning

 In a problem-based learning (PBL) model, 'students engage complex, challenging problems and collaboratively work toward their resolution.
 PBL is about students connecting disciplinary knowledge to real-world problems—the motivation to solve a problem becomes the motivation to learn.'

 Watch this video to learn more on problem-based learning.
 Video by 5kumarkak

 3- Project-based Learning“ An instructional approach built upon authentic learning activities that engage student interest and motivation.
 These activities are designed to answer a question or solve a problem and generally reflect the types of learning and work people do in the everyday world outside the classroom.”

 Watch this video to learn more on Project Based Learning.Video by Buck Institute for Education